arteaga7/AI-Assistant-Ollama-Mistral-Llama2/README.md

 # AI-Assistant-Ollama-Mistral-Llama2
 In this repository, an AI-Assistant is created, implementing Deepseek-r1, Mistral or Llama 2 models running locally on the Ollama server without internet connexion.

+## Details

+* "chatbot_deepseek.py": A simple chatbot with one role and one question, via openai class (request method).
+The output shows in terminal (script not tested).

+* "agente_postgres.py": A simple chatbot with one role and performing one SQL query in table 'dimCities.csv', via openai class (request method).
+The output shows in terminal (script not tested).

 ## 🚀 Installation
 1. Install Ollama: